Erikas-Ramanauskas/Christmas-hackathon/README.md

 - JSON: to store data.
 - Google sheets: to plan and organize data.
 - Miro: to create brainstorm ideas in real-time.
+- Balsamiq: to create the wireframes for the website.

 ## Manual Testing